k-nearest-neighbor/m-school/src/app/post/why-are-we-still-using-a-dated-gpt-4-benchmark-score/page.md

 ## Whoops

-**I sympathize with the researchers**.
+I sympathize with the researchers.
 It can be tedious to verify every reported metric about other people's projects, when there are already a hundred tests and verifications you're running to do your own research.
 It's easy to just report what you see a few other papers agreeing on.

 I suppose it's also a bit annoying to have to pay OpenAI inference fees to do an evaluation on _their_ model.
 They know they are in the lead, and that everyone needs to have an accurate up-to-date score for benchmarking.
 It would have been more convenient and the mistake could have been avoided if OpenAI had published the 82.0 themselves, anywhere.